tkr22777/teaching-cs-630/week_06/07_join_patterns.md

 ## Overview

-This guide covers advanced join patterns, composite joins, performance optimization, and best practices for writing efficient and maintainable SQL joins.
+Advanced join patterns, composite joins, and performance optimization techniques.

 ## Composite Joins

 ### What is a Composite Join?

-A **composite join** uses multiple columns in the join condition.
-This is necessary when the relationship between tables requires more than one column to uniquely identify matching rows.
+A **composite join** uses multiple columns in the join condition to uniquely identify matching rows.

 ### When to Use Composite Joins